SyncfusionExamples/Blazor-Gantt-Chart-with-Entity-framework/README.md

 * Checkout this project to a location in your disk.
 * Open the solution file using the Visual Studio 2022.
 * Restore the NuGet packages by rebuilding the solution.
+* Update the database connection to the project.
 * Run the project.